-supporting parish communications
+-supporting parish communications

 Formation is rooted, first and foremost, in baptism.
-As such, the Rev. Halley has a role in providing resources for the lifewide and lifelong formation of all baptized Episcopalians in Connecticut.
-As Dean of Formation, the Rev. Halley also shepherds and supports those in formation to serve the Church and world as priests and deacons while working with the Rev. Lee Ann Tolzmann, Canon for Mission Leadership, to provide ongoing support for new clergy.
-Additionally, he is the primary staff contact for the Commission on Ministry (COM) and works to implement the recommendations of the COM.
+As such, the Dean of Formation has a role in providing resources for the life wide and lifelong formation of all baptized Episcopalians in Connecticut.
+The Dean of Formation also shepherds and supports those in formation to serve the Church and world as priests and deacons while working with the Bishops and Diocesan Transition Minister to provide ongoing support for new clergy.
+Additionally, they are the primary staff contact for the Commission on Ministry (COM) and work to implement the recommendations of the COM.

 The Secretary of the Diocese is elected annually at the Annual Convention.
 There is no limit to the number of terms served.
 The Rev. Sandra Cosman is the current Secretary of the Diocese (elected 2014).
 She also serves as Secretary of the Mission Council.